MengLinMaker/SST-test/README.md

 SST ION:
 - Deployment speed is quite fast.
+- Undoubtedly will have the fastest CI speed.
 - Excels at fast e2e testing scenarios with only lambda changes.
 - Only officially supports Node 18 and 20.
 - Does offer a lot of high level abstractions.
+- Lack of other low level services.
 - Extensive TypeScript and JSDoc documentation.
 - No well explained examples.
 Well, most IaC seem to lack in this department.

 Overall, SST ION seem like streamline experience for Node.
-Otherwise, best to stick to another IaC.
+Otherwise, best to stick to Serverless Framework v4, which has better performance than v3.

+_Note: Serverless Framework v4 requires payment for companies over $2 million ARR._